 The discount rate used to measure the total pension liability was 7.25%.
-Based on the Plan's current target investment allocation and the associated long-term expected investment returns, the Plan's long-term returns may be less than its actuarial discount rate assumption used to determine the pension liability potentially resulting in future increased total and net pension liabilities.
-Plan management is discussing variables concerning the actuarial assumed investment rate of return going forward.
+Based on the Plan's current target investment allocation and the associated long-term expected investment returns, the Plan's fiduciary net position is projected to be available to make all projected future benefit payments of current Plan members.
+The long-term expected rate of return on investments was applied to all periods of projected benefit payments to determine the total pension liability.